priesgo/course-uas-intro-bioinformatics/detailed_program.md

 **Session 3 - hands on**
 Setup Google Cloud Shell and GitHub
-Install anaconda
+Install micromamba
-Practical use case 1: using IGV
+Practical use case 1: manipulating a VCF file with bcftools Practical use case 2: using a genomic brower, Integrative Genomics Viewer (IGV)

-Day 2
+## Day 2

-Session 1
+**Session 1**
 Computational genomic pipelines - part II
 Online biological databases and genome browsers
-Demo 3: using biological databases
+Demo 1: using biological databases
-Demo 4: online genome browsers
+Demo 2: online genome browsers

-Session 2
+**Session 2**
 Replicate and reproduce
 FAIR principles
 Open science, open source
 Demo 5: using git

-Session 3 - hands on
+**Session 3 - hands on**
 Practical use case 2: gathering data from a genomic database using a REST API Practical use case 3: git exercises following https://github.com/eficode-academy/git-katas